• Skip to main content

 Absolutely.
 Tooth gaps are a very minor dental issue, typically affecting only a few teeth.
 In fact, when they’re not accompanied by a bite misalignment or other complication, Invisalign’s “Express” alignment system can be a totally viable treatment method.

 Invisalign has been producing impressive treatment results for diastema (and much more complex dental concerns) for over 20 years.
-And with advances in their technology, their clear aligners have only become more effective.
+And with advances in their technology, their clear aligners have delivered results for patients with a wide range of misalignments.
 Today, Invisalign is as ubiquitous as traditional braces, particularly for spacing issues.

 For cases that call for more complex teeth and jaw movements, dentists can supplement treatment with additions like elastics or Invisalign’s proprietary “Smartforce” attachments.
 These are discreet tooth-colored shapes your dentist can affix to your teeth to help make more intricate movements.
 In other words, even if your diastema is accompanied by a more complicated issue (like overjet or crossbite), Invisalign can produce the results you want.